microsoft/vscode-docs/api/language-extensions/overview.md

 ## Dynamic Language Features

 This category includes advanced language features such as auto completion, error checking and jump to definition.
 These features are often powered by a Language Server, a program that analyzes your project to provide the dynamic features.
  One example is the [`typescript-language-features`](https://github.com/Microsoft/vscode/tree/master/extensions/typescript-language-features) extension bundled in VS Code.
-It utilizes TSServer from [TypeScript](https://github.com/Microsoft/TypeScript) to offer advanced language features such as:
+It utilizes [TypeScript Language Service](https://github.com/Microsoft/TypeScript/wiki/Using-the-Language-Service-API) to offer advanced language features such as:

 - Hover information ([`vscode.languages.registerHoverProvider`](https://code.visualstudio.com/docs/extensionAPI/vscode-api#languages.registerHoverProvider))
 - Auto completion ([`vscode.languages.registerCompletionItemProvider`](https://code.visualstudio.com/docs/extensionAPI/vscode-api#languages.registerCompletionItemProvider))